Los Angeles Department of Water and Power: Notable events and controversies

 On March 12, 1928, the St. Francis Dam, built and operated by the LADWP, collapsed catastrophically.
-The disaster, considered to be one of the worst American civil engineering disasters of the 20th century, was the second-greatest loss of life in California's history, after only the 1906 San Francisco earthquake and fire.
+The disaster was the second-greatest loss of life in California's history, after the 1906 San Francisco earthquake and fire.
 The ensuing flood caused devastation to present-day Valencia, Newhall and the cities in the Santa Clara River Valley, taking the lives of some 425 people.
-The high death toll was due, in part, to confusion and mis-communication by and between employees of both the LADWP and Southern California Edison, who also had facilities and operations in the area, which led to the lack of prompt warnings being sent to the downriver communities.
+The high death toll was due, in part, to confusion and mis-communication by and between employees of both the LADWP and Southern California Edison, who also had facilities and operations in the area.
+The confusion led to a lack of prompt warnings being sent to the downriver communities.
 Those cities included Piru, Fillmore, Santa Paula, and San Buenaventura.
-Mulholland assumed full responsibility for the disaster and retired the next year.
-The pall of the disaster hung over him until his death in 1935.
+Mulholland assumed full responsibility for the disaster and retired the following year.

 The LADWP has been a leading actor in the struggle over access to water from the Owens Valley, starting with its initial acquisition of water rights, as well as acquiring farms and governance of Mono Lake and Owens Lake.

-The LADWP played a key role in the development of Hoover Dam and bringing its energy to Los Angeles.
+The LADWP played a role in the development of Hoover Dam and bringing its energy to Los Angeles.
 The LADWP continued to operate the Hoover Dam electrical facility alongside Southern California Edison until 1987.

 On October 10, 2011, the LADWP, along with the Community Redevelopment Agency of Los Angeles and the Los Angeles Cleantech Alliance, founded the LA Cleantech Incubator.

 In October 2022, LADWP lost a lawsuit against the Great Basin Unified Air Pollution Control District for failure to control dust on Owens Lake near sensitive sacred tribal land claiming that they were not responsible for the pollution.

 Criticism over excessive overtime and payroll cost

-The LADWP has been criticised for allowing excessive overtime.
+The LADWP has been criticized for allowing excessive overtime.
 In 2018, 306 of its workers took home more than $100,000 in overtime pay, while the agency paid $250 million for overtime, a new high for the agency.

 The most egregious example of this is a security worker who was paid $314,000 in overtime, on a listed base pay of $25,000, along with three peers who were paid more than $200,000 overtime each.
 (The nationwide median wage for security officers was $28,500 in 2018.)

-One policy which enables these large overtime payouts is a provision in the union contracts which requires a normal shift worked after more than one hour of overtime to be paid at double time, as well as that overtime is not based on working more than 40 hours in a week, but on working time beyond a "normal" shift.
+One policy which enables these large overtime payouts is a provision in the union contracts which requires a normal shift worked after more than one hour of overtime to be paid at double time, with that overtime not based on working time more than 40 hours in a week but on working time beyond a "normal" shift.

 A separate study found that LADWP's yearly payroll expense per customer was $490, significantly higher than the nationwide median for large utilities of $280 per customer.